hediyeorhan/hediyeorhan/README.md

 ✔   I’m a computer engineering student in Necmettin Erbakan University.

-✔   I’m currently learning : Flask, OpenCV, Tensorflow, Sklearn, Keras..

-✔   I'm working with great determination in the fields of machine learning and deep learning.
+✔   I'm working with great determination in the fields of machine learning, deep learning and optimization algorithms.

 ✔   My goal is to improve myself in the field of artificial intelligence and be very good in this field